des212/phonebook/README.md

 ## Notes

 Frontend has been migrated from react-app to vite-app and eslint has been upgraded.
-Project includes simple frontend component and e2e tests + workflows.
-MongoDB database is still required for project though running project on localhost.
+The project includes simple frontend component and e2e tests + workflows.
+MongoDB database is still required for the project though running the project on localhost.

 ## How to